Sequences

 2. In the **Sequence Settings** drawer, choose the enabled [Email Delivery Connection](https://mailrith.com/docs/email-delivery-connections.md) you want Mailrith to use for every step.

-3. Fill **Reply To Email** if you want replies to go somewhere other than the sender address.
+3. Enter an email address in **Reply To Email** if replies should go somewhere other than the sender address.

-4. Use **Default Email Template for New Emails** if you want new steps to start from a specific saved template.
+4. Use **Default Email Template for New Emails** if new steps should start from a specific saved template.

 5. Under **Email Schedule**, choose the **Weekdays** when Mailrith may send sequence emails.

-6. Use **Exclude Subscribers** only when some people must never enter or continue through this sequence.
+6. Use **Exclude Subscribers** only when certain people must never enter or continue through this sequence.

-7. Review **Restart Sequence for Completed Subscribers** and **Send New Emails to Completed Subscribers** before changing them, because they affect people who already finished the sequence.
+7. Review **Restart Sequence for Completed Subscribers** and **Send New Emails to Completed Subscribers** before you change them, because these settings affect subscribers who already finished the sequence.

-8. Confirm **Track Opens**, **Track Link Clicks**, and any UTM fields, then click **Save**.
+8. Confirm **Track Opens**, **Track Link Clicks**, and any UTM fields match your reporting needs, then click **Save**.

-9. Open each email step's **Email Settings** drawer, set the delay, add per-email exclusions only when you want that step to skip certain subscribers, and send a test before publishing.
+9. Open each email step's **Email Settings** drawer, set the delay, add per-email exclusions only when that step should skip certain subscribers, and send a test before publishing.

 ## Drafts, Publishing, and Tests

-Sequence emails can be drafted and published one at a time.
-Draft emails are not sent to subscribers.
-Published emails can send when subscribers reach that step and meet any filters.
+You can draft and publish sequence emails one step at a time.
+Draft emails do not send to subscribers.
+Published emails can send when subscribers reach that step and match any filters.

-This lets you build a sequence gradually.
-You can publish the first few emails while later steps remain in draft, but do this only when you are confident you will finish the remaining steps before subscribers reach them.
+This workflow lets you build a sequence gradually.
+You can publish the first few emails while later steps stay in draft, but do this only when you are confident you will finish the remaining steps before subscribers reach them.

-Send a test email for every sequence step before publishing it.
-Check subject, preview text, personalization, links, buttons, images, mobile layout, and whether the message makes sense in the context of the previous step.
+Send a test email for every sequence step before you publish it.
+Check that the subject, preview text, personalization, links, buttons, images, mobile layout, and message context are correct before the step can send to subscribers.

 1. Open the sequence and click the first draft email in the left pane.